 2. Sub-global

 2.1.
-Regional
+Regional (more than one country)

 2.2.
 National

 2.3.
 Sub-national

 Attributes: level

 @level=numeric value of the ordinal level within a hierarchical classification scheme.
 Possible values are integer numbers (“1”, “2”, “3”, etc.) Assign “1” to the highest level within the hierarchy, “2” to the next level, and so on, until reaching the lowest level applicable.
 If more than one level is relevant, add a node for each level starting with the highest one and moving towards the lowest.